Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Model and Performance Metrics for Quantum Battery

 \subsubsection{Open boundary spin chain configuration}

-In the open boundary configuration, the spins are arranged linearly under open boundary conditions, such that each spin interacts only with its nearest neighbour \cite{Zheng2025}.
+In the open boundary configuration, the spins are arranged linearly under open boundary conditions, such that each spin interacts only with its nearest neighbor \cite{Zheng2025}.
 The interaction Hamiltonian is given by